 - Fields of Deception; Dobinson, Colin; Methuen, London (2000); ISBN 0 413 74570 8 – gives an account of the decoy war in Great Britain

-We are extremely grateful to the 3LX Community Fund and Verwood Town Council for their contributions towards this project.
+We are extremely grateful to the 3LX Community Fund, Verwood Town Council and Verwood Rotary for their contributions towards this project.

 The project was largely driven by a dedicated group of volunteers who gave up their time to collate research as well as help the Rangers to restore the bunker and consult on the interpretations panels.
 Huge thanks to Mike, Kevin and Karen, whose efforts have been instrumental throughout this project.